toddnief/RATE/README.md

 # RATE (Rewrite-based Attribute Treatment Estimators)

-This code coincides with the to be released paper RATE: Score Reward Models with Imperfect Rewrites of Rewrites.
+This code runs the experiments in [RATE: Score Reward Models with Imperfect Rewrites of Rewrites.](https://arxiv.org/abs/2410.11348).

 TODO: Summary of the paper and experiments